 How do dogs learn?

 If dogs do something that brings a reward, it increases the possibility that they will do it again.
-All animals learn through, or perform for rewards - including humans!
+Every moment we spend with our dogs is a learning opportunity.

 So why train your dog?